aloetesting/aloe/docs/steps.rst

 testing in the first place, so here is some advice to help write better BDD steps.

-1.  **Be declarative not imperative**
+1.  **Avoid implementation details**

-    If you find yourself specifying implementation details of your application that aren't important to your behaviours, abstract them into a declarative step.
+    If you find yourself specifying implementation details of your application that aren't important to your behaviors, abstract them into another step.

-    Imperative:
+    Implementation:

     .. code-block:: gherkin